 Your days will feel calmer and you’ll be more effective as you go through your tasks because you will have taken the time to be deliberate with your schedule.

-For more ideas, here’s how to be productive.
+For more ideas on that, here’s how to be productive.

-If you are looking to enhance your productivity skills, definitely give this a try.
-Plus, it’s a great free sampler of our course.
-You can sign up for the free bootcamp right here:
+If you are looking to enhance your productivity skills and do more with your day, definitely give this a try.
+You can sign up for my free bootcamp right here: